bgarber/Getan/README.md

 This rule applies also to *switch-case*, *while* and *for* statements.

 That's it!
-Now you are able to contrib to my project. ;-)
+Now you are able to contribute to my project. ;-)

 6. High-level code organization
 -------------------------------